-9.2 It has long been accepted that either physical or psychological stressors can produce a physiological stress reaction.
+It has long been accepted that either physical or psychological stressors can produce a physiological stress reaction.
 Stress is characterised by physiological changes that prepare the organism to survive a stressor.
-As Figure 9.0 shows, two main systems are activated by stressors, with noise used as an example of a stressor.
-The HPA axis produces glucocorticoids such as the stress hormone cortisol.
+As Figure 10 shows, two main systems are activated by stressors, with noise used as an example of a stressor.
+The HPA axis produces glucocorticoids including the stress hormone cortisol.
 Cortisol restrains immune system activity which otherwise can become damaging, but in excess, this restraint of defence can increase vulnerability to disease.
 It is accepted that sleep deprivation increases cortisol levels.
 The SAM-axis produces, amongst other hormones, adrenalin, an important component of the sympathetic nervous system's fight-or-flight response.
 Adrenaline has the potential to regulate most of the body's biological systems, and increases heart and respiration rates during episodes of stress.
 Note that both pathways are ultimately under the control of the central nervous system (i.e., the brain), and this central regulation explains the large range of individual differences in the response to noise.

-Figure 9.0: Schematic representation of the body's response to unwanted sound.
+Figure 10: Schematic representation of the body's response to unwanted sound.
 Both the HPA axis and the SAM axis are regulated by a brain structure known as the hypothalamus.

-- 9.3 How the brain and our hearing systems interact to produce a stress response has been the relatively well studied.
-Figure 9.1 is a contemporary conceptualisation of this interaction, and such models can help us explain, for example, noise sensitivity.
+How the brain and our hearing systems interact to produce a stress response has been the relatively well studied.
+Figure 11 is a contemporary conceptualisation of this interaction, and such models can help us explain, for example, noise sensitivity.
 Acute reactions to noise that have been explained by brain mechanisms include the startle reflex, the orienting response, and the fight/flight/freeze response.
 These reactions are short-lived, lasting a few seconds, and are accompanied by instantaneous physiological responses, such as cortisol release.
-Chronic exposure results in annoyance and sleep disturbance, both of which are health effects in the own right, and both of which can be induced by a stressor and lead to physiological stress reactions. - 9.4 In 2009 I collaborated with members of the University of Auckland's Department of Psychology and investigated the physiological underpinnings of noise sensitivity.
-By nonlinear analyse of heart activity (i.e., the electrocardiogram) we were able to discern a significant relationship between noise sensitivity and sympathetic activity (for significance see Table 9.0), and between noise sensitivity and galvanic skin response, which is a marker of emotional response.
-These results replicate the findings of Dodd's (2001) pilot study, and confirm that noise sensitivity has physiological correlates.
-I present in Appendix E the results from a single participant to display the various analytical indices.
+Chronic exposure results in annoyance and sleep disturbance, both of which are health effects in the own right, and both of which can be induced by a stressor and lead to physiological stress reactions.

+In 2009 I collaborated with members of the University of Auckland's Department of Psychology and investigated the physiological underpinnings of noise sensitivity.
+By nonlinear analyse of heart activity (i.e., the electrocardiogram) we were able to discern a significant relationship between noise sensitivity and sympathetic activity (for significance see Table 3), and between noise sensitivity and galvanic skin response, which is a marker of emotional response.
+These results confirm that noise sensitivity has physiological correlates.
+I present in Appendix G the results from a single participant to display the various outcome measures and demonstrate the sort of work we are doing.
 Using a pre-validated noise sensitivity scale (the NOISEQ) this participant scored relatively high on the noise sensitivity continuum.

-Figure 9.1: The link between noise and the hypothalamic-Pituitary-Adrenal (HPA) axis.
+Figure 11: The link between noise and the hypothalamic-Pituitary-Adrenal (HPA) axis.
 Note: RAF = reticular activating formation.